Advanced-Observability/ioam-agent/README.md

     - Additional flags:
         - `-g`: Specify the maximum number of goroutines for parsing the packets (default is 8).
-        - `-loopback`: Enable packet loopback (send back packet copy).
+        - `-loopback`: Enable packet loopback: send back a packet copy on the interface upon packet reception.
-        - `-o`: Output IOAM traces to the console instead of sending them to a gRPC collector.
+        - `-o`: Output IOAM traces to the console instead of sending them to an IOAM collector.
         - `-h`: Display help.

     Example: